Council Tax and Housing Benefit claims process.

 A calculator is available to enable you to decide if you wish to claim Council Tax Support/ Housing Benefit, it will show you whether or not you are likely to qualify.
 Note that it provides and ESTIMATE only.
 More information about the Benefits Calculator.

-Link to Regulations for Council Tax Support (default) scheme below
+Link to Regulations for Council Tax Reduction Scheme below

-You can claim Housing Benefit/Council Tax Support if:-
+You can claim Housing Benefit/Council Tax Reduction if:-

 - you are on Income Support, Job Seekers Allowance or employment and Support Allowance.